Feature Documentary | 4k / DV / 8mm

 I wrote these words to my father a year or two ago about this film and my journey with it.
 The film is based on the book that we produced together after he found out he had Motor Neurone disease in 2014.
 The book is called 'Marking Life's Stages: The Mystery of Rites of Passage' and details the development of the multi day residential program for fathers and sons; TRACKS - a modern day initiation into manhood - a Rite of Passage.

-“Be patient toward all that is unsolved in your heart and try to love the questions themselves, like locked rooms and like books that are now written in a very foreign tongue.
 Do not now seek the answers, which cannot be given you because you would not be able to live them.
 And the point is, to live everything.
 Live the questions now.
-Perhaps you will then gradually, without noticing it, live along some distant day into the answer.” ― Rainer Maria Rilke, 1903
+Perhaps you will then gradually, without noticing it, live along some distant day into the answer.”

 Pictured: Jay Horton (Director) Rich Humpheys (Producer) Danielle Marriott (Prod.
 Assit)